Ene-AI/blahaj-bot/README.md

-# blahaj-bot
+# Blahajbot
-A discord bot built to simplify the scheduling of automatic messages, with a web-based dashboard for easy configuration.
+A discord bot themed after everyone's favorite swedish shark.
+It is built to simplify the scheduling of automatic messages, with a web-based dashboard for easy configuration.

 In the future, more features to expand the utility of the bot are planned such as:
 * Social Media Integration